Information for Authors

 Manuscripts must be submitted through Publisher template.
 Please consult all of the instructions in this section before beginning your submission.

 Original research article, Case study & Review articles

 All manuscripts should be concisely written, stressing the motivation for, and the novel aspects of, the work.
 Contributions should contain an Abstract (not more than 300 words) and a Conclusions section, which particularly in the case of theoretical papers translates the results into terms readily accessible to most readers.

-For priority communication (letters) is dedicated to publishing novel, cutting edge reports of broad interest to the sports community (must be accompanied by a statement regarding the "prime novelty").
-The manuscript submitted for review should not exceed 3000 words, 5 figures (resolution at least 300 dpi in TIF image format) and 3 tables.
+For priority communication (letters)/case study is dedicated to publishing novel, cutting edge reports of broad interest to the sports community (must be accompanied by a statement regarding the "prime novelty").
+The manuscript submitted for review should not exceed 5000 words, 5 figures (resolution at least 300 dpi in TIF image format) and 3 tables.
 This includes everything: the title, authors, affiliations, abstract, keywords, the body of the manuscript, conclusion, acknowledgments, references, figure captions, tables, etc.